wacncontent/CustomizeTool/removeCommentOutput2/includes/iot-hub-process-d2c-cloud-csharp.md

 ### Provision an Azure Storage account and a Service Bus queue
 In order to use the [EventProcessorHost] class, you must have an Azure Storage account to enable the **EventProcessorHost** to record checkpoint information.
 You can use an existing storage account, or follow the instructions in [About Azure Storage] to create a new one.
 Make a note of the storage account connection string.

+> [AZURE.NOTE] When you copy and paste the storage account connection string, make sure there are no spaces included in the connection string.

 You also need a Service Bus queue to enable reliable processing of interactive messages.
-You can create a queue programmatically with a 1 hour deduplication window, as explained in [How to use Service Bus Queues][Service Bus Queue], or use the [Azure Management Portal], following these steps:
+You can create a queue programmatically with a 1 hour deduplication window, as explained in [How to use Service Bus Queues][Service Bus Queue], or use the [Azure classic portal], following these steps:

 1. Click **NEW** in the bottom left corner, then **App Services**, then **Service Bus**, then **Queue**, then **Custom Create**, enter the name **d2ctutorial**, select a  region, use an existing namespace or create a new one, then on the next page select **Enable duplicate detection** and set the **Duplicate detection history time window** to one hour.
 Then click the check mark to save your queue configuration.